Barabasi-Lab/AI-Bind/README.md

 ## Shortcomings of Existing ML Models in Predicitng Protein-Ligand Binding

-Our interest poorly annotated proteins and ligands, especially foodborne natural compounds, pushed our research team to evaluate the inductive test performance of several models, i.e., how well the algorithms like DeepPurpose perform when predicting binding for never-before-seen ligands and never-before-seen proteins.
+Our interest in poorly annotated proteins and ligands, especially foodborne natural compounds, pushed our research team to evaluate the inductive test performance of several models, i.e., how well the algorithms like DeepPurpose perform when predicting binding for never-before-seen ligands and never-before-seen proteins.
 Indeed, only inductive test performance is a reliable metric to evaluate how well a model has learned the binding patterns encoded in the structural features describing proteins and ligands, and quantify its ability to generalize to novel structures.
 Unfortunately, our literature review showed how many models present mainly transductive test performance, measuring how well the algorithms predict unseen binding between known structures.
 We analytically derived how excellent performances in transductive tests can be achieved even with simple algorithms that do not require deep learning, and completely disregard the structural information characterizing proteins and ligands.
 We present these configuration models, inspired by network science, as the baseline of any ML model implemented in AI-Bind.
 Their success in transductive test performance is driven by the underlying network structure contributing to the most used training datasets, which present an extremely biased picture of the binding classification task, with structures with a predominantly higher number of positive annotations (binding) compared to negative (non-binding), and vice-versa.
 In a scenario affected by annotation imbalance, AI models behave similarly to configuration models, disregarding structural information, and failing to perform well in inductive tests.

 ## What does AI-Bind offer?